 Even if the 960 can clean carpet don’t expect this to be a deep cleaning machine.
-But as an everyday cleaner it helps prevent dirt from piling up and reduce the number of times you have to bring out the upright.
+But as an everyday cleaner, it helps prevent dirt from piling up and reduce the number of times you have to bring out the upright.

 Pet Hair Removal

-Since this comes equipped with the same counter rotating rubber extractors as the 980, it will fairly do well picking up pet hair though slightly less effective as their bristle brushed counterpart the BotVac Connected.
+Since this comes equipped with the same counter rotating rubber extractors as the 980, it will reasonably do well picking up pet hair though slightly less effective as their bristle brushed counterpart the BotVac Connected.

 Will It Clean Stairs?

-Unfortunately no robot vacuum in the market can clean stairs, yet.
+Unfortunately, no robot vacuum in the market can clean stairs, yet.

-The app based control will allow you to schedule this robot to clean at different times each day of the week.
+The app-based control will allow you to schedule this robot to clean at different times each day of the week.

-Even the 960’s rubber extractors are advertised as maintenance free, you will still need to check it from time to time to see if there is hair wrapped around it and on the sides.
+Even the 960’s rubber extractors are advertised as maintenance free; you; will still need to check it from time to time to see if there is hair wrapped around it and on the sides.

-Other areas that you need to watch out for are the sensors, camera, side brush and filter.
-You can see how to care for these components in the videos below…
+Other areas that you need to watch out for are the sensors, camera, side brush, and filter.
+You can see how to care for these components in the videos below.